The Guide to Selling an Online Business on Flippa

 By now, you have seen the benefits of listing your online business on Flippa, you know how to create an irresistible listing, and you know how to attract potential buyers to your listing.

-The last piece of the puzzle is to understand how to close the deal the right way!
+The last puzzle piece is understanding how to close the deal correctly!

 Interestingly, there’s no steep learning curve at all.
 Flippa’s platform simplifies everything and makes it as seamless as possible.
-However, you have to understand a few key things, starting with accepting an offer.
+However, you must understand a few key things, starting with accepting an offer.

 Respond to the right offers

 When you receive an offer, you have a right to accept or reject it.
-Just because an “offer looks good” shouldn’t be the criteria for accepting it.
-We always encourage sellers to be verified and establish a level of trust with buyers.
+An “offer looks good” shouldn’t be the criteria for accepting it.
+We always encourage sellers to be verified and establish trust with buyers.

-As excited as you might be when you get an offer, it’s important to get to know the buyer first.
+As excited as you might be when you get an offer, getting to know the buyer first is important.
 How critical can this be?
 Well, you’re going to do business with this person.
-It’s a major transaction and you want to be confident that you can trust this person.
+It’s a major transaction, and you want to be confident that you can trust this person.

 You might want to review their profile to see if they’re verified and have a good history.
 Of course, new buyers may not have a history — yet, it’s a great place to begin your ‘relationship’ journey.

 Always speak to the buyer before accepting an offer.
-You need to get a feel for them and then make your decisions based on how trustworthy you perceive them to be.
-A quick message might just be the magic pill that you need in order to know a bit about the buyer, which is a great way to prequalify buyers.
+You need to get a feel for them and then make your decisions based on how trustworthy you perceive them.
+A quick message might just be the magic pill you need to know a bit about the buyer, which is a great way to prequalify buyers.

-Ask yourself this question, “can this buyer pay, and be able to pay on time?”
+Ask yourself, “can this buyer pay and be able to pay on time?”
 What is their personal financial situation?
-While you may not need to hire a private detective to conduct a deep investigation, take the right steps to establish a layer of communication when closing your deal.
+While you may not need to hire a private detective to conduct a deep investigation, take the right steps to establish a communication layer when closing your deal.

 Don’t close a deal or transfer assets off the platform

-Yes, Flippa is a safe place for both buyers and sellers to do business.
-We have been dedicated to achieving great security and satisfaction for both buyers and sellers.
+Yes, Flippa is a safe place for buyers and sellers to do business.
+We have achieved great security and satisfaction for buyers and sellers.
 That said, you also have a role to play to ensure your satisfaction at the end of the day.

-If you decide, for some reason, to complete the transaction outside of Flippa, it’s hard to protect yourself if the seller absconds with your money or when unscrupulous behavior sets in from either party.
+Suppose you decide, for some reason, to complete the transaction outside of Flippa.
+In that case, it’s hard to protect yourself if the seller absconds with your money or when unscrupulous behavior arises from either party.

 Payment platform options

-To help foster smooth payment from the buyer to seller, Flippa hasan integration with PayPal for lower value transactions, which makes for a nearly instantaneous transaction.
+To help foster smooth payment from the buyer to seller, Flippa integrates with PayPal for lower-value transactions, which makes for a nearly instantaneous transaction.
 PayPal is mostly used for starter sites and other low-value digital assets.

-If you live in a country or territory where neither PayPal nor Escrow.com is operational, Flippa can employ other payment options to make it easier for you to accept a payment to your bank account.
+Suppose you live in a country or territory where neither PayPal nor Escrow.com is operational.
+In that case, Flippa can also employ other payment options to make it easier for you to accept a payment to your bank account.